Chart Color Schemes

 Population

-Population growth drivers in Port Adelaide are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Port Adelaide are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for Port Adelaide, the estimated population as of November 2025 is around 1,681 people.
-This reflects an increase of 343 people (25.6%) since the 2021 Census, which reported a population of 1,338 people.
-The change is inferred from the resident population of 1,612 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 259 validated new addresses since the Census date.
-This level of population equates to a density ratio of 355 persons per square kilometer.
-Port Adelaide's growth since the 2021 census exceeded the state (7.1%) and metropolitan area, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods.
+Population of the Port Adelaide statistical area (Lv2) is estimated at around 1,665 as of Nov 2025.
+This reflects an increase of 327 people since the 2021 Census which reported a population of 1,338 people.
+The change was inferred from the resident population of 1,470 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 259 validated new addresses since the Census date.
+This level of population equates to a density ratio of 352 persons per square kilometer.
+Port Adelaide's growth since the 2021 census exceeded the state (8.7%) and metropolitan area, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 56% during recent periods although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, and years post-2032, the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward, an above median population growth is projected for Port Adelaide, with the area expected to grow by 261 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, post-2032 projections are based on SA State Government's Regional/LGA projections by age category released in 2023 and adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, an above median population growth is projected for the Port Adelaide (SA2), expected to grow by 258 persons to 2041 reflecting an increase of 2.8% in total over the 17 years.

 Frequently Asked Questions - Population